svi3c/ad-rxjs-react/README.md

-# Awesome Developer Content
+# JS 2 brain Content

-This repository holds some resources for my content at https://awesome-developer.com/.
+This repository holds some resources for the content at https://js2brain.com.